pnnl/GenrAItOR/paper/paper.md

 # Methods

 Obtaining a domain-specific LLM is typically achieved through fine-tuning (FT) or retrieval-augmented generation (RAG).
 However, both approaches have limitations.
-FT is restricted to information within the training data but does not require context. <!-- TODO: cite --> RAG, on the other hand, may retrieve irrelevant contextual documents, but is more generally applicable given its access to context documents (@zhou_lima_2023).
+FT is restricted to information within the training data but does not require context.
+RAG, on the other hand, may retrieve irrelevant contextual documents, but is more generally applicable given its access to context documents (@zhou_lima_2023).

 The RAFT approach is a combination of FT and RAG such that models can better retrieve relevant documents for queries by virtue of finetuning (@zhang_raft_2024).